 Over the past few years, Music Meets Film (MMF) has become a recognizable platform and a highly anticipated series of events.
-In 2023 MMF returns in a new format and will continue to provide the possibility of a meeting place for extending the film and film music professionals’ network but our focus will be on young new talent.
+In 2023 MMF returned in a new format and will continue to provide the possibility of a meeting place for extending the film and film music professionals’ network but our focus will be on young new talent.

 The program brings together composers and directors; from music and sound creatives to producers, agents, and the wider music and film industry.
 It aims to build bridges between creatives, grow as an interdisciplinary meeting place, and encourage new international collaborations between students and professionals.